Unknown Legend: Live performances

 Young performed "Unknown Legend" for his 1993 MTV Unplugged concert and it was included on his Unplugged album.
-For the Unplugged concert, Astrid Young and Nicolette Larson performed the backing vocal that Rondstadt performed on the Harvest Moon album.
+For the Unplugged concert, Astrid Young and Nicolette Larson performed the backing vocal that Ronstadt performed on the Harvest Moon album.
 Young later played the song live on his 2015 tour.

+Popular culture

+The song was performed by Tunde Adebimpe, of the band TV on the Radio, in the 2008 film Rachel Getting Married starring Anne Hathaway.